ctuning/ck-wa/README.md

 Usage
 =====

-First, you need to register a target machine in CK as described in detail in [CK wiki](https://github.com/ctuning/ck/wiki/Farms-of-CK-machines CK wiki):
+First, you need to register a target machine in the CK as described in detail in the [CK wiki](https://github.com/ctuning/ck/wiki/Farms-of-CK-machines CK wiki):

 ```
  $ ck add machine:my-target-machine